lvgl/lvgl/docs/overview/coord.rst

 Unlike position translation, the size transformation doesn't make the object "really" larger.
-In other words scrollbars, layouts, and :c:enumerator:`LV_SIZE_CONTENT` will not react to the transformed size.
+In other words scrollbars, layouts, and :c:macro:`LV_SIZE_CONTENT` will not react to the transformed size.
 Hence, size transformation is "only" a visual effect.

 This code enlarges a button when it's pressed: